-Let us now consider that we have a tensor field, for instance like in Diffusion Tensor Imaging (DTI) [Bihan et al., 2001], where the tensor is a first order approximation of the anisotropic diffusion of the water molecules at each point of the images tissues.
+Let us now consider that we have a tensor field, for instance like in Diffusion Tensor Imaging (DTI) [Le Bihan et al., 2001], where the tensor is a first order approximation of the anisotropic diffusion of the water molecules at each point of the imaged tissues.
 In the brain, the diffusion is much favored in the direction of oriented structures (fibers of axons).
 One of the goal of DTI is to retrieve the main tracts along these fibers.
 However, the tensor field obtained from the images is noisy and needs to be regularized before being further analyzed.
 A naive but simple and often efficient regularization on signal or images is the convolution by a Gaussian.
-The generalization to Tensor fields is quite straightforward using once again weighted means (Section 5.1 below).
-An alternative is to consider a regularization using possibly anisotropic diffusion.
-This will be the subject of Section 5.3.
+The generalization to tensor fields is quite straightforward using once again weighted means (Section 5.1 below).
+An alternative is to consider a regularization using diffusion.
+This will be the subject of Sections 5.3 and 5.4.